vvscode/docs/docs/voice/voice-for-js.md

 This document provides an overview for developers integrating with the Sinch SDK for the first time.
 It outlines the prerequisites and guides you through the process of verifying phone numbers in a Javascript environment, such as in a website.

 Please see the [Reference Documentation](http://www.sinch.com/docs/javascript/reference/) for a comprehensive description of all the classes.

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "Should you encounter any bugs, glitches, lack of functionality or other problems using our SDK, please send us an email to <dev@sinch.com>.
-Your help in this regard is greatly appreciated.", "title": "Note"
+> Should you encounter any bugs, glitches, lack of functionality or other problems using our SDK, please send us an email to <dev@sinch.com>.
+Your help in this regard is greatly appreciated.
-}
-[/block]